-Car Accident after Being Run Off the Road by Another Driver
+What to Do After Being Run Off the Road by Another Driver

 Car insurance claims can easily get complicated after a car accident.
-If you are run off of the road by another driver, it can be an extremely dangerous situation often times ending with a serious injury.
+If you are run off of the road by another driver, it can be an extremely dangerous situation often ending with a serious injury.
 Hitting an inanimate object other than another car is considered a single car accident and falls under collision coverage.
 Prepare to pay the deductible listed on collision coverage.

 Unfortunately, being run off the road by another driver is not as uncommon as you might think.
 A lot of these types of accidents are due to distracted driving.
 Figuring out how your insurance claim will be handled can be a sticky situation.
 Often results can differ on a case by case basis because so many different variables can affect the claim.

-Call The Police to Report the Accident
+Call The Police and Report It

 It is important to take steps to protect yourself legally and financially as soon as possible.
 As soon as you are in a safe place, call 911 to report the accident.
 It is very helpful if you can remember the color, make, and model of the vehicle, any identifying features of the driver, and in a perfect world, all or part of the license plate number.
 If you cause damage to someone else’s property, you could be held liable, and it’s important to have a record that you are not at-fault legally.
 In a perfect scenario, the law enforcement officers would also be able to track down the other driver and give them a hefty ticket for a hit-and-run accident.

-Do You Know Who Ran You Off the Road?
+Who Ran You Off the Road?

 Knowing who ran you off the road is a start.
-But not only does it help knowing who did it, but they need to admit fault.
-There are certainly cases where the at-fault driver does not even realize he or she even caused you to run off the road.
+But not only does it help to know who did it, but they need to admit fault.
+There are certainly cases where the at-fault driver does not even realize he or she caused you to run off the road.
 Maybe they never saw you when they cut you off and kept right on going.
 These types of accidents can be excruciatingly frustrating because it is not your fault, yet there is nobody to place the fault on.

-Is There Damage to Your Vehicle?
+Asses the Damage to Your Vehicle?

 Running your vehicle off of the road can certainly cause a lot of damage.
 Hitting a guardrail or other object obviously will cause physical damage.
 The undercarriage of your vehicle is also very susceptible to damage when leaving the road.
-In a situation where you are run off the road without making contact with another vehicle, the claims process really gets dicey.
+In a situation where you are run off the road without making contact with another vehicle, the claims process gets dicey.
 You could say you are better off letting the vehicle hit you when it comes to car insurance claim purposes.
 Swerving also poses a lot of risks because many times you do not know what you are swerving into.